OliverSothcott/jans/docs/admin/developer/scripts/end-session.md

 ## Overview

-End Session scripts allows to modify HTML response for Frontchannel logout [(spec)](https://openid.net/specs/openid-connect-frontchannel-1_0.html)
+End Session scripts allows you to modify the HTML response for a Frontchannel logout [(spec)](https://openid.net/specs/openid-connect-frontchannel-1_0.html)

 ## Interface

 ### Methods

-The End Session interception script extends the base script type with the `init`, `destroy` and `getApiVersion` methods but also adds the following method(s):
+The End Session interception script extends the base script type with:-
+- `init`,
+- `destroy`,
+- `getApiVersion` methods.

+There is a further method, `context` that is also available:

 |Method|def getFrontchannelHtml(self, context)|
 |:---|:---|